 Let’s begin!

-If you are entirely new to relational databases and SQL, let’s understand the basics first: SQL and relational databases, the two foundational building blocks to creating an online searchable database.
+If you are entirely new to relational databases and SQL, let’s understand the basics first.
+SQL and relational databases, are the two foundational building blocks to creating an online searchable database.

 Structured Query Language (SQL) is the standard programming language for managing and manipulating relational databases.
 Understanding SQL basics is essential for building a powerful and efficient online searchable database.
 To learn SQL, we recommend W3 School’s free SQL tutorial.